 NFL Pro Athlete

 A dynamic playmaker at the safety position, Malcolm Jenkins signed with Philadelphia on the first day of free agency in 2014 and has emerged as a pillar in the Eagles locker room.
-Originally selected by the Saints with the 14th-overall pick in the 2009 NFL Draft, Jenkins has been named to the Pro Bowl twice since joining the Eagles (2016 & 2018), becoming just the fifth safety in team history to earn multiple Pro Bowl berths.
+Originally selected by the Saints with the 14th-overall pick in the 2009 NFL Draft, Jenkins has been named to the Pro Bowl three times since joining the Eagles (2016, 2018, 2019), becoming just the fifth safety in team history to earn multiple Pro Bowl berths.

 2-TIME SUPER BOWL CHAMPION

-On December 19, 2017, Jenkins was named to the Pro Bowl, making it his third trip in four years.
+In January 2019, Jenkins was named to the Pro Bowl, making it his third trip in four years.
 In 2018 Jenkins could not play in the Pro Bowl because of his team advancing to the Super Bowl.
 The Eagles defeated the New England Patriots in Super Bowl LII 41-33 to give Jenkins his second Super Bowl championship and first Super Bowl championship with the Eagles.
 Jenkins recorded 4 tackles and 1 pass defended.
 In 2009, the New Orleans Saints chose Jenkins out of The Ohio State University 14th overall in the NFL Draft.
 Jenkins was a two-time defensive team captain during his time in New Orleans.
 In his rookie season, the Saints won Super Bowl XLIV after they defeated the Indianapolis Colts 31-17.
 Jenkins finished the game with five tackles.

 BYRON “WHIZZER” WHITE AWARD WINNER